Sahara Live Week

-Creating a wider appreciation of Saharawi culture and promoting Studio-Live in London through concerts, films, discussions and workshops.
+Featuring artist Aziza Brahim to create a wider appreciation of Saharawi culture and promote Studio-Live, in London, through concerts, films, discussions and workshops.

 An outspoken ambassador for her people’s culture and self-determination cause, Aziza performed songs from her critically acclaimed debut album Mabruk (June 2012), named after her poetess grandmother, who has inspired much of her work.
 Aziza fully supports Sandblast's work and headlined the official launch of our project Studio-Live at the multi-arts Sahara Nights event at the Roundhouse in Camden in June 2012.